What exactly defines the hair type of single coat dog breeds? And how is this different from double coated dogs.

 The double coat will also need a good shampoo, one that can get down to the skin.
 It also needs to be a shampoo that can be rinsed off without too much effort.

-Double Coat Vs Single Coat Dogs
+Examples of Double Coat & Single Coat Dogs

 One thing is certain: The ‘double vs single’ concept provides a very handy way to categorize dog breeds.

-Double Coated Dogs – List of Breeds
+Double Coated Dogs – A List of Breeds

 The double coated dog breeds include: